 In 2012, Neftchi Baku became the first Azerbaijani team to advance to the group stage of a European competition.

-In 2012, construction of the Kars–Tbilisi–Baku railway aimed to improve transportation between Asia and Europe by connecting the railways of China and Kazakhstan to the European railway system via Turkey.
+In 2012, the Kars–Tbilisi–Baku railway was constructed to improve transportation between Asia and Europe by connecting the railways of China and Kazakhstan in the east to the European railway system in the west via Turkey.

 On February 7, 2013, the Azerbaijan National Aerospace Agency launched its first satellite, AzerSat 1, into orbit from Guiana Space Centre in French Guiana.
-The satellite covers Europe, Asia, and Africa, serving the transmission of TV and radio broadcasting, as well as the Internet.
+The satellite covers Europe, Asia, and Africa and serves the transmission of TV and radio broadcasting as well as the Internet.

-In October 2013, Ilham Aliyev was re-elected to a third term as president.
+In October 2013, Ilham Aliyev was re-elected to a third term as president of Azerbaijan.

 According to the 2013 Freedom House Freedom of the Press report, Azerbaijan's press freedom status is "not free", and Azerbaijan ranks 177th out of 196 countries.